ibm-cloud-docs/containers/api-at-iam.md

 ## Private service endpoint allowlist
 {: #ks-acl}

+Private service endpoint allowlists are deprecated and support ends on 10 February 2025.
+Migrate from allowlists to context based restrictions as soon as possible.
+For more information, see [Migrating from a private service endpoint allowlist to context based restrictions (CBR)](/docs/containers?topic=containers-pse-to-cbr-migration).

 Review the following access control list (ACL) API methods, their corresponding actions in {{site.data.keyword.cloud_notm}} IAM, and the events that are sent to {{site.data.keyword.at_full_notm}} for {{site.data.keyword.containerlong_notm}} if you use a private cloud service endpoint allowlist.
 {: shortdesc}